NBA Rumors: Andre Drummond Confirms Plans To Test Free Agency In Summer Of 2020

 As further cited, the two-time All-Star center also told the reporter that he wants to make the most out of his “contract year” and help the Pistons win more games in the upcoming 2019-20 season.

 Per the Detroit Free Press, Andre Drummond signed a five-year, $127.2 million contract in 2016, with a $28.8 million player option for the final year in 2020-21.
-He is coming off a 2018-19 campaign where he averaged 17.3 points, 15.6 rebounds, 1.7 steals and 1.7 blocks per game in the regular season for Detroit, but had a rough stretch during the playoffs, where the Pistons were defeated in the first round by the first-seeded Milwaukee Bucks.
+He is coming off a 2018-19 campaign where he averaged 17.3 points, 15.6 rebounds, 1.7 steals, and 1.7 blocks per game in the regular season for Detroit, but had a rough stretch during the playoffs, where the Pistons were defeated in the first round by the first-seeded Milwaukee Bucks.

 Although next year’s free-agency class likely won’t be as impressive as those from recent years, Drummond is “arguably the biggest name” who could become eligible for unrestricted free agency in 2020, the Detroit Free Press opined.
 Earlier this month, Draymond Green took himself out of the 2020 free-agent pool when he signed an extension with the Golden State Warriors.
 Furthermore, Los Angeles Lakers big man Anthony Davis, who also has a player option for the final year of his contract, is “widely expected” to sign a new deal with the Lakers next summer, the publication added.